surroundaustralia/dggsgv/README.md

-# WKT for DGGS validator
+# DGGS Geometry Validator
-A Python library and command line utility that validates [Well-Known Text](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) -style geometry literal values for Discrete Global Grid Systems (DGGS).
+A Python library and command line utility that validates Discrete Global Grid Systems (DGGS) geometry literals in one of several formats, such as [Well-Known Text](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry), [GeoJSON](https://tools.ietf.org/html/rfc7946), and [GML](https://www.ogc.org/standards/gml).

 ## NOTE: this package is currently non-functional
 _this note will be removed when it is_